Morphine-6-glucuronide

 Morphine-6-glucuronide (M6G) is a major active metabolite of morphine.
 M6G is formed from morphine by the enzyme UGT2B7.
-It has analgesic effects more potent than morphine.
+It has analgesic effects roughly half that of morphine.
 M6G can accumulate to toxic levels in kidney failure.

 History of discovery

 This analgesic activity of M6G (in animals) was first noted by Yoshimura.

 Subsequent work at St Bartholomew's Hospital, London in the 1980s, using a sensitive and specific high-performance liquid chromatography assay, accurately defined for the first time the metabolism of morphine, and the abundance of this metabolite (along with morphine-3-glucuronide, considered an inactive metabolite).

 It was postulated that kidney impairment would result in accumulation of the kidney-excreted active agent M6G, leading to potentially fatal toxicity such as respiratory depression.
 The frequent use of morphine in critically ill patients, and the common occurrence of kidney failure in this group implied that M6G accumulation could be a common, but previously unanticipated problem.
 The first studies demonstrated massive levels of M6G in 3 patients with kidney failure, which resolved as kidney function returned.
-Accumulation of M3G and M6G also decrease with return of kidney function after kidney transplantation.
+Accumulation of M3G and M6G also decreased with return of kidney function after kidney transplantation.